Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 1. Creating a new project in Azure DevOps.

+2. Creating a IAC Pipeline to setup resources.

-2. Creating a Build Pipeline to support model training.
+3. Creating a Train Pipeline to support model training.

-3. Creating a Release Pipeline to support model deployment.
+4. Creating a Release Pipeline to support model deployment.

 ## Additional resources and more information